AyushMainali123/ai-saas/README.md

-# AI SaaS Platform
+# Convene AI

-A comprehensive AI-powered SaaS platform for conducting intelligent video meetings with AI agents.
-Built with Next.js, this platform enables users to create custom AI agents, schedule meetings, and leverage real-time AI capabilities during video calls.
+Convene AI is a SaaS platform for conducting intelligent video meetings with AI agents.

 ## 🎯 Features